Pen-Y-Ghent

 At peak times you will find Horton very busy

-because Horton is the starting point where many entrants “clock in” for
+because Horton is a common starting point for

 the Three Peaks Challenge.